Welcome to the Department of Electrical and Electronic Engineering!

 Please bear in mind that the amount you will be paid will vary due to exchange rates.
 This alternative option might also take considerably longer for the payment to reach the overseas bank account.

-Externally Sponsored students please upload a copy of your sponsorship letter to the ServiceNow portal via this form.
+Externally Sponsored students – please send a copy of your sponsorship letter to the Postgraduate Research Officer via EEE PG Office, and upload a copy directly to the ServiceNow portal via this form.

-• The most important information for you to navigate through the department and progress into your study programme, can be found on the current student A – Z index.
+- The most important information for you to navigate through the department and progress into your study programme, can be found on the current PhD student A – Z index.

 The Disability Advisory Service offers confidential advice and support to students with a disability, specific learning difficulty, enduring health or mental health condition.

-The Departmental Disability Officer is the first point of contact within a student's department.
+The Departmental Disability Officer is the first point of contact for current students within their department.
 This person will apply for special exam arrangements on the student's behalf and will facilitate the student's support within the department.

 020 7594 6198

-Education Team in the Department of Electrical and Electronic Engineering.
+Education Team and Research Administrators in the Department of Electrical and Electronic Engineering.